 While you may have heard of SR-22 insurance in the past, you probably never paid attention until you had legal problems.
 So what exactly is a SR-22 and will you need it in order to get back on the road?
-Vista DUI lawyer Peter M. Liss explains.
+DUI lawyer Peter M. Liss explains.

-You cannot get a restricted license or any license returned unless you file an SR-22 with the DMV.
+You cannot get a restricted license or any license returned unless you file form SR-22 with the DMV.
 If you call your insurance company after setting up a policy, the company will file it electronically for you.

 While the name refers specifically to the form submitted to the DMV that shows you have insurance, SR-22 is often referred to in terms of insurance policies available for people who need the proof of insurance.
-Because the certificate is necessary for drivers who have had their license revoked, some people refer to policies that include SR-22 certificates as “high risk insurance.”
+Because the certificate is necessary for drivers who have had their license revoked, some people refer to policies that include SR-22 insurance certificates as “high risk insurance.”
 Not all companies offer such a service and those that do often charge higher premiums to those who need it.

-Though drunk driving is the most common reason people need SR-22, other reasons include getting into an accident while uninsured, losing your license after the DMV declared you a negligent operator for obtaining too many points on your record or being convicted of reckless driving.
+Though drunk driving is the most common reason people need SR-22 insurance, other reasons include getting into an accident while uninsured, losing your license after the DMV declared you a negligent operator for obtaining too many points on your record, or being convicted of reckless driving.
 If you stop paying your premiums or cancel your insurance during the mandatory SR-22 period, the company will send the DMV a SR-26 and your license will be suspended again until you turn in another SR-22.
-If you aren’t sure how long you will need SR-22 insurance, your Vista DUI attorney can let you know based on the specifics of your case, but most people need the documents for three years.
+If you aren’t sure how long you will need SR-22 insurance, your DUI attorney can let you know based on the specifics of your case, but most people need the documents for three years.

 You do not need a SR-22 if you are not planning on driving, but in order to get your license after such a suspension, you will need to obtain the document.
 In order to get a restricted license before your official suspension is over, you will need to obtain SR-22 documents.
-Your Vista DUI lawyer can advise you on how to get your license back in the most timely fashion after a criminal driving charge.
+Your DUI lawyer can advise you on how to get your license back in the most timely fashion after a criminal driving charge.

 If you have any questions about SR-22 documents, insurance and your right to drive after a DUI, please contact Vista DUI attorney Peter M. Liss at (760) 643-4050.